octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Maps

 Maps are a data structure which associate a value to a key.
 All values have the same type and all keys of the same type.
+It contains key-value bindings.
-The former are called key and, the latter values.
+//TODO ... à supprimer ? => The former are called key and, the latter values.
 Together they make up a binding.

 An additional requirement is that the type of the keys must be comparable, in the Michelson sense.